Danish Oil vs Polyurethane: Which Finish Should You Use?

 Can I put polyurethane over Danish oil?

 Sometimes, if the Danish oil is fully cured and compatible.
-Always test first.
+Always test first on scrap wood.

 Is Danish oil good for pine?